MarcusOtter/mediocre-discord-bot/docs/README.md

 * Who wrote the 1337th message in this channel?

 ## Usage
-You can invoke a command by starting your message with a mention of the bot or the prefix.
+You can invoke a command by starting your message with a mention of the bot or the prefix.<br>
 Examples: `@MediocreBot command` or `m!command` (if the prefix is left to the default `m!`).

 ## Commands
 There are currently two commands that you can invoke.